 - The John Antaramian Kenosha Scholarship

 - The Laura M. Kaeppeler ’10 Scholarship Fund

-The Kenosha Scholarships recognize the City of Kenosha’s agreement to lease land to the College for residence halls and parking.
+The Kenosha Scholarships recognize the City of Kenosha’s agreement to lease land to Carthage for residence halls and parking.

-The Kenosha Scholarship Competition takes place on Friday, January 21, 2022.
-Both on-campus and remote options will be offered.
+The Kenosha Scholarship Competition takes place on campus on Friday, January 19, 2024.
 During the competition, prospective Kenosha Scholars invited to this second round of competition will complete an essay and have a conversation with Carthage faculty/staff.

 How to Apply

 Candidates interested in the Kenosha Scholarship Competition must complete the following no later than December 3:

 - Submit an application for admission to Carthage and supporting materials (high school transcripts).

 - Submit the Kenosha Scholarship Application. (available in October 2024; join our mailing list to receive updates)